 - Repeat with the other colors: white and mauve.
-Allow to dry for 2 to 3 hours or overnight.
+Allow to dry for 2 to 3 hours.

 - Chop the lines of meringue mixture in 1/4th of an inch sprinkle pieces.
 Mix all the colors together and use as you like.
 I divided them into little bottles and put them on everything from these ice cream cones to cakes!